7 reasons your credit card gets blocked

 Plus: 7 tips for handling it when it happens to you

 When your credit card company stops a thief from charging fraudulent expenses to your card, you're thrilled.
-But what happens when they mistake you for the
+But what happens when they mistake you for the thief?

-$6.89 billion in fraud losses in 2009, credit card companies eager to stem the tide are continually beefing up their anti-fraud measures, relying on sophisticated computer software to flag suspicious transactions.
+With $6.89 billion in fraud losses in 2009, credit card companies eager to stem the tide are continually beefing up their anti-fraud measures, relying on sophisticated computer software to flag suspicious transactions.
 Trouble is, what looks like a red flag to a computer may just be you trying to make a mundane purchase.
 Then, all of a sudden, your card's declined, leaving you red-faced and frustrated.

 What triggers a block